 "I am on PrEP.

-I don't need to
+I don't need to use condoms."

-use condoms."

 When taken as prescribed by a knowledgeable healthcare provider, PrEP provides a very high level of protection against HIV.
-However, PrEP does not protect against other STIs or pregnancy.
-Using a condom provides additional protection in both of these situations.
+However, PrEP does not protect against other STIs or unwanted pregnancy.
+Using a condom can provide additional protection.